lukeg101/lplzoo/LF/README.md

 >   (\x:VecZ.x) nil
 ~>* nil
 ```
-Submit a PR with eliminators for Vectors and Natural numbers!
+Submit a PR with eliminators for Vectors and Natural numbers, or perhaps some machinery to introduce term constructors of a given type.

 This makes it easier to define both terms and types, but does not allow type-level application (See Omega) or type-based polymorphism (see SystemF). `lett` is also a keyword.